insin/newforms-bootstrap/README.md

 ## Field / Widget Patching

-`BootstrapForm` patches the widgets of certain fields for Bootstrap-compatible output.
+`BootstrapForm` and `Container` will automatically patch the widgets of certain fields for Bootstrap-compatible output.

-These changes will be made the first time it renders a form - patching will only affect the form instance it was given.
+These changes will be made the first time they renders a form - patching will only affect the form instance it was given.

 ### `ChoiceField` with `RadioSelect`